maravichandran/old-personal-website-v2/projects.md

 ## Leadership/Service

 ### Building Rutgers Entrepreneurship Community
-From 2018-2021, I was President of [Rutgers Venture Capital Club](https://rutgersvcc.com).
+From 2018-2021, I was President of Rutgers Venture Capital Club.
 I led our team in recruiting over 25 people to the club board and launching the Rutgers Venture Cup, a semester-long venture investment portfolio competition with professional VC/LP judges.
 I also led the execution of a VC and entrepreneur speaker series, educational presentations, and startup pitch competitions.
-In addition, we laid the foundations for the Venture Analyst Program, in which students can contribute to investment decisions of a  $100,000 venture grant program for student startups, in partnership with Rutgers Business School's [RSVP](https://www.business.rutgers.edu/road-silicon-valley).
-We also we placed students into VC internships and connected VC investors and student founders.

 ### Academic Advocacy at Rutgers
 From 2019-2021, I was elected to serve as the Academic Affairs chair in the Rutgers Student Government ([RUSA](https://rusa.rutgers.edu/)), representing 36,000 Rutgers students.
 I represented approximately 20,000 School of Arts and Sciences students as an elected Senator in the Rutgers University Senate, a governing body of administrators, faculty, staff, students, and alumni.